Austill/mind-buddy/README.md

     # Navigate to the backend directory
     cd backend

-    # Create and activate a virtual environment
+    # Create and activate a virtual environment (optional but recommended)
     python -m venv venv
     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

     # Install dependencies
     pip install -r requirements.txt

-    # Create a .env file from the example and add your variables
-    # For MySQL, you will need to install an additional driver:
-    # pip install mysqlclient
-    #
-    # Your DATABASE_URL in the .env file should look like this:
+    # The .env file is already configured for local MongoDB
-    # DATABASE_URL="mysql://user:password@host/db_name"
+    # Default connection: mongodb://localhost:27017/mindbuddy
-    cp .env.example .env

-    # Run database migrations
-    flask db upgrade
+    # You can modify MONGO_URI in backend/.env if needed

     # Start the backend server (usually on http://127.0.0.1:5000)
+    python run.py
+    # Or use Flask directly:
     flask run
     ```

+    **Note**: MongoDB does not require migrations like SQL databases.
+Collections are created automatically when first used.

-3.  **Set up the Frontend (React/etc.):**
+3.  **Set up the Frontend (React):**
     ```sh
     # Open a new terminal and navigate to the frontend directory
     cd frontend